Cooler By the Lake

 Anyway, here’s the scarf I’m knitting.

-The yarn is from my daughter’s company Three Irish Girls, and the colorway is “Cooler By the Lake.”
+The yarn is from the yarn company my daughter started and eventually sold, Three Irish Girls, and the colorway is “Cooler By the Lake.”
 A while back our city was visited by the King and Queen of Norway, and in honor of their arrival Sharon designed several colorways that represent notable parts of our city.
 The yarn was presented to the King and Queen, and then Sharon made it available later as limited editions.
 This yarn was dyed to look like a prominent tourist attraction in our harbor, the William A. Irvin ore boat and surroundings.

 See the rusty/brownish color of the ship’s hull?
 And the gorgeous blue sky?
 And if you look you can see another of our landmarks, the gray Aerial Bridge right behind the ship to the left of the smokestack.
 Sharon combined these colors to make this colorway, and I think it’s unique and lovely.